Annette de la Renta: Birth and childhood

 Born in Nice, France, as Anne France Mannheimer and nicknamed Annette, she is the only child of a German Jewish banker, Fritz Mannheimer (1890–1939), who died before her birth, and his Roman Catholic wife, Mary Jane Reiss (1917-2004, aka Marie Annette Jane Reiss, aka Jane Engelhard).
 Her German-born maternal grandfather, Hugo Reiss, was a German Jewish businessman in Shanghai, China, where he served as the Brazilian consul; and her maternal grandmother, Mary Ignatius Murphy, was a Roman Catholic of Irish descent from San Francisco.

+De la Renta attended the Foxcroft School in Middleburg, Virginia.

 In 1947, after her mother moved to the United States and remarried, Annette Mannheimer was adopted by her stepfather, Charles W. Engelhard Jr., an industrial magnate, and became Annette Engelhard; she became an American citizen in 1966.
 She was raised in the Roman Catholic faith of her mother.

 Marriages and family life

 In 1960, she married private investor Samuel Pryor Reed (1934 - 2005) in a Roman Catholic ceremony in Bernardsville, New Jersey.
 He was a vice president of Engelhard Industries, the minerals conglomerate; who later owned American Heritage magazine.
 Reed and Annette eventually divorced.
-The couple had three children:
+The couple had three children, two daughters, Eliza Reed and Beatrice Morrison, and a son, Charles Reed.